jekymin8232/vitalguardai-com/README.md

 # Ten Principles of Ethical AI

-AI는 무엇보다도 법적 안전성과 윤리적 신뢰성이 보장되어야 합니다.
+Above all, AI must guarantee legal safety and ethical trustworthiness.
-이를 위해 저는 프로젝트의 기반으로 **‘윤리적 AI의 10대 원칙 (Ten Principles of Ethical AI)’** 을 수립하고 적용했습니다.
+To achieve this, I established and applied the **Ten Principles of Ethical AI** as the foundation of this project.
-이 원칙들은 타협의 대상이 아닙니다.
+These principles are non-negotiable.

 ---

-## 1. Minimize hallucinations
+## 1. Minimize Hallucinations

-Incorrect outputs in sensitive domains—child protection, healthcare, disaster response—can have immediate and severe consequences.
+Incorrect outputs in sensitive domains—such as child protection, healthcare, and disaster response—can have immediate and severe consequences.

 ---

-## 2. Ensure transparency
+## 2. Ensure Transparency

-Traditional AI operates as a black box, where even leading experts cannot explain hallucinations.
-Open-source code and architecture are essential to earn trust.
+Traditional AI often operates as a black box, where even leading experts cannot fully explain hallucinations.
+Open-source code and transparent architecture are essential to earn trust.

 ---

-## 3. Guarantee accessibility in low-income settings
+## 3. Guarantee Accessibility in Low-Income Environments

-Open-source AI must be simple, so that anyone can examine, adapt, and improve it.
-This is vital for sustainability in the field.
+Open-source AI must remain simple enough for anyone to inspect, adapt, and improve.
+This is critical for long-term sustainability in the field.

 ---

-## 4. Eliminate data exploitation
+## 4. Eliminate Data Exploitation

-AI must not rely on unnecessary data collection or centralized servers, which can trigger legal disputes.
-A serverless design offers freedom from such risks and reassures NGOs.
+AI must not depend on unnecessary data collection or centralized servers that may trigger legal disputes.
+A serverless architecture reduces these risks and provides reassurance to NGOs and humanitarian organizations.

 ---

-## 5. Operate in low-resource environments
+## 5. Operate in Low-Resource Environments

-AI should run on portable solar power and refurbished smartphones, ensuring deployment in the most fragile contexts.
+AI should function on portable solar power systems and refurbished smartphones, ensuring deployment even in the most fragile environments.

 ---

-## 6. Remove legal liability
+## 6. Remove Legal Liability Risks

-Even minimal exposure to litigation makes adoption impossible.
-Designs must protect NGOs and international organizations from multimillion-dollar lawsuits.
+Even minimal exposure to litigation can prevent adoption entirely.
+AI systems must be designed to protect NGOs and international organizations from multimillion-dollar legal risks.

 ---

-## 7. Be free of charge and lightweight
+## 7. Be Free of Charge and Lightweight

-Free access enables adoption in communities with no income, while also ensuring that international institutions bear no financial or legal liability.
+Free access enables deployment in communities with little or no income, while also ensuring that international organizations do not inherit unnecessary financial or legal burdens.

 ---

-## 8. Emphasize simplicity and standardization
+## 8. Emphasize Simplicity and Standardization

-Life-saving AI requires reliable statistics and probabilistic analysis, not complex reasoning that increases hallucination risk.
+Life-saving AI requires reliable statistical and probabilistic analysis—not unnecessarily complex reasoning systems that increase hallucination risks.

 ---

-## 9. Be non-specialist friendly
+## 9. Be Non-Specialist Friendly

 Most NGO personnel are not programmers.
-Code should be straightforward, well-commented, and easy to adapt in the field.
+Code should therefore be straightforward, well-commented, and easy to adapt directly in the field.

 ---

-## 10. Collect no data and allow simple deletion
+## 10. Collect No Data and Allow Simple Deletion

-Users must be able to erase the AI and its data at any time.
-Ease of deletion means freedom from responsibility.
+Users must be able to erase both the AI system and its data at any time.
+Ease of deletion means freedom from long-term responsibility and liability.

 ---

-## International Alignment
+# International Alignment

-Finally, what matters more than performance is alignment with international norms.
+More important than raw performance is alignment with international norms and humanitarian principles.

-AI must embed GDPR, UNCRC, and CRPD principles from the design stage and ensure that no liability is transferred to international organizations.
+AI systems must embed principles from GDPR, UNCRC, and CRPD from the design stage onward, while ensuring that no legal liability is transferred to international organizations.

-Only under these conditions can the global community confidently deploy AI in the field.
+Only under these conditions can the global community confidently deploy AI in real-world humanitarian environments.

 ---

-## Author
+# Author

 **Gyumin Jeon (Morgan J.)**
-Independent Developer, Ethical AI Project
+Independent Developer — Ethical AI Project

 Website: https://mcorpai.org/
 Contact: contact@mcorpai.org